 - The instructor must hold a current appointment to the Graduate Faculty.

-Graduate courses may count toward both a graduate degree and graduate certificate as long as the student is admitted and enrolled in the intended program prior to completion of the last required course.
+Graduate courses taken as a degree-seeking student may count toward both a graduate degree and graduate certificate as long as the student is admitted and enrolled in the certificate program prior to completion of the last course required for the certificate.

-Graduate credit earned while certificate-seeking may also be applied toward a master’s program with the approval of the master’s program, provided the student is enrolled as degree-seeking in the master’s program prior to the last semester of coursework in the program.
+Similarly, graduate credit earned while certificate-seeking may also be applied toward a master’s program with the approval of the master’s program, provided the student is enrolled as degree-seeking in the master’s program prior to the last semester of coursework in the master's program.

-At the discretion of the certificate-granting or degree-granting program and the Graduate Division, up to nine (9) credit hours of graduate credit earned as a non-degree-seeking student may be allowed to count toward a certificate or degree program.
+At the discretion of the certificate-granting or degree-granting program and the Graduate Division, up to nine (9) credit hours of graduate classes taken as a non-degree-seeking student may be allowed to count toward a certificate or degree program.
 In the case of a 9-hour graduate certificate, a maximum of six (6) credit hours is allowed.

 Grades of C- and below do not count toward fulfilling degree requirements and cannot be counted toward degree.
 Course credit by examination is not accepted toward graduate degrees.